odys-z/antson/README.md

 Why?
 Because js objects has no structure types with support of any compiler.
 Users can not define a "io.app.User" type in js.
 All js objects are only a HashMap in typed languages e.g. Java.
-Any json data is converted into java.lang.Map in java the world traditionally.
-Although there are a lot of tools helping to do this, a js object is data without type which means no type checking and the data is nothing carrying any semantic meanings.
+Any json data is converted into java.lang.Map in java world traditionally.
+Although there are a lot of tools helping to do this, a js object is data without type which means no type checking and the data is nothing carrying any semantic rules.
 This is every upsetting to java programmers, at least to the author.

 In many cases, only a hash table structure is not enough.
 Take a SOA architecture for example, protocol packages needing a way to tell the receivers how to deserialize